CIMR-Algos/SeaIceConcentration_ATBD_v2/book/introduction_purpose_scope.md

 CIMR has a requirement to provide some Level-2 products with 1 hour latency (see {term}`Near Real Time 1H`), including SIC, to support safety at sea in Arctic regions.
 This requirement is translated in a dedicated {term}`SIC1H` Level-2 product that has to achieve high resolution within a short latency.
 This might lead to reduced accuracy wrt to the nominal {term}`SIC3H` product.
-Typically, it means the SIC1H algorithm should focus on K- and Ka-band imagery and potential skip some parts of the {term}`SIC3H` algorithm, e.g. atmospheric correction of the brightness temperatures or deriving uncertainty estimates.
+Typically, it means the SIC1H algorithm should focus on K- and KA-band imagery and potential skip some parts of the {term}`SIC3H` algorithm, e.g. atmospheric correction of the brightness temperatures or deriving uncertainty estimates.

 {term}`Sea Ice Edge` is a binary surface classification product derived from SIC.
 Users of the {term}`SIED` product typically do not need